rexmeeks/onsiteiqtest/README.md

 Just the usual run create react app, pretty simple, I erased the ones you don't need

 ## Notes
+Used MUI because it's really nice with responsive design and it's one of the libraries I'm more familiar with and it makes the page look nice quickly

 During testing I was having issues trying to test that the navigate worked, and by issues I mean consulted almost every stackoverflow page I could find and couldn't figure it out.
 From what I saw though, it seems to be an issue with react router v6 and RTL.
 BUT, what I can do, that is essentially the same thing, if not better, is test